StatistikStadtZuerich/zueritheme/README.md

 With the release of version 0.0.2 of `zueritheme`, a new function parameter named `publication_type` has been added, allowing for different styling options specifically for web-based `ggplots`, such as those generated with `ggiraph`.

+For detailed instructions on how to create correctly styled plots (for print), check out the [zueriplots repository](https://github.com/StatistikStadtZuerich/zueriplots).

 ## Getting Help

 If you encounter a bug, please contact [statistik\@zuerich.ch](mailto:statistik@zuerich.ch){.email}.